freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 Countermeasures against malicious Qubes or Ubuntu ISOs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--   SecureDrop :doc:`Admin Guide </admin/installation/intro_for_admins>` instructs Users/Admins to validate checksum/signatures of downloaded images
+-   SecureDrop :doc:`Admin Guide </admin/installation/intro_for_admins>` instructs Users/Administrators to validate checksum/signatures of downloaded images

 Countermeasures against vulnerabilities in the hardware firewall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--  SecureDrop :doc:`Admin Guide </admin/installation/intro_for_admins>` informs administrators to update the hardware firewall and provides a very restrictive policy for accessing the administrative interface (blocked on app and mon ports of the firewall).
+-  SecureDrop :doc:`Admin Guide </admin/installation/intro_for_admins>` informs Administrators to update the hardware firewall and provides a very restrictive policy for accessing the administrative interface (blocked on app and mon ports of the firewall).
--  Alert emails are sent out to admins when there are critical pfSense vulnerabilities.
+-  Alert emails are sent out to Administrators when there are critical pfSense vulnerabilities.
--  *Application* and Monitor Servers use IPTables as host-based firewall for defense-in-depth
+-  Application and Monitor Servers use IPTables as host-based firewall for defense-in-depth
 -  All application traffic is over Tor Onion Services (end-to-end encrypted) and all software packages are signed.
 Only DNS and NTP are transmitted over HTTP (unauthenticated and in cleartext)

 Network Infrastructure — FPF Infrastructure or Organization Corporate Network